CircleCI-Public/cimg-php/README.md

 We encourage [issues](https://github.com/CircleCI-Public/cimg-php/issues) to and [pull requests](https://github.com/CircleCI-Public/cimg-php/pulls) against this repository however, in order to value your time, here are some things to consider:

 1. We won't include just anything in this image.
-In order for us to add a tool within the PHP image, it has to be something that is maintained and useful to a large number of people.
+In order for us to add a tool within the PHP image, it has to be something that is maintained and useful to a large number of PHP users.
 Every tool added makes the image larger and slower for all users so being thorough on what goes in the image will benefit everyone.
 1. PRs are welcome.
 If you have a PR that will potentially take a large amount of time to make, it will be better to open an issue to discuss it first to make sure it's something worth investing the time in.
 1. Issues should be to report bugs or request additional/removal of tools in this image.
 For help with images, please visit [CircleCI Discuss](https://discuss.circleci.com/c/ecosystem/circleci-images).